pji/life/README.rst

 To run life, clone this repository to your local system and run the following from the repository::

-    python3 -m life.sui
+    python3 -m life

-That assumes you have a fairly recent version of Python 3 available and it's at least aliased to `python3`.
+That assumes you have Python 3.10 or greater installed as `python3`.

 How do I use life?